nytimes/Store/README.md

 + Ability to get cached data or bust through your caches (get vs fresh)

 We recommend using the above setup of the builder for most Stores.
 The SourcePersister implementation has a tiny memory footprint as it will stream bytes from network to disk and then from disk to parser.
-The streaming nature of our stores allows us to download 10 1mb+ json responses on app start without worrying about OOM on low-memory devices.
+The streaming nature of our stores allows us to download dozens of 1mb+ json responses without worrying about OOM on low-memory devices.
 As mentioned above, Stores allow us to do things like calling `configStore.get()` a dozen times asynchronously before our Main Activity finishes loading without blocking the main thread or flooding our network.

 ### Factory Classes: